Information for Seniors

 The Activity Guide lists fun and creative sporting, recreational and leisure activities available within the City of Rockingham.
 View the Activity Guide page for more details.

 The City has developed access pathways to allow seniors and people with disability easier access to the beach.
-For more information on beach access, beach trekker wheelchairs and beach matting, click here.
+For more information on beach access, beach trekker wheelchairs and beach matting, visit accessible playgrounds and beaches.

 My Aged Care